g8a9/wowchemy-website/content/post/whisper-encoder/index.md

 Let’s now move to inference.
 We know that Whisper has a maximum context length of 1500, which we can see from the model’s [config file](https://huggingface.co/openai/whisper-large-v3/blob/main/config.json#L37).
 This setting means the output will contain a maximum sequence length of 1500, whatever we produce.
 When the input is 3000 frames, the output of the encoder will have 1500 embeddings.

 But how do we go from 3000 to 1500?
-This is due mainly to the first [1D convolutional filter](https://github.com/huggingface/transformers/blob/main/src/transformers/models/whisper/modeling_whisper.py#L1105) (whose weights can also be considered the equivalent of the [embedding matrix](https://github.com/huggingface/transformers/blob/main/src/transformers/models/whisper/modeling_whisper.py#L1105) in a language transformer).
-Roughly, the filter uses a kernel size=3 and stride=1, which turns a 3000-long sequence into a 1500-long one (see the detailed formula in torch’s docs).
-This transformation also means that each embedding represents 10*2 = 20 milliseconds in the audio domain.
+This is due mainly to the second [1D convolutional filter](https://github.com/huggingface/transformers/blob/main/src/transformers/models/whisper/modeling_whisper.py#L1106).
+Roughly, the filter uses a kernel size=3 and stride=2, which turns a 3000-long sequence into a 1500-long one (see the detailed formula in torch’s docs).
+This transformation also means that each embedding represents 25*2 = 50 (overlapping) milliseconds in the audio domain.

 Let’s do the last step and run the actual inference.